agarciadom/sodmt/README.md

 Unless otherwise specified, the code is under the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/) with secondary GPLv3 license and is copyright (C) 2008-2022 Antonio García Domínguez.

+For additional information beyond this document, check [the project website](https://agarciadom.github.io/sodmt/).

 ## Installation

 To use the SODM+T toolset, first download and run the [Eclipse Installer](https://www.eclipse.org/downloads/).